Kray twins: Celebrity status

 Conversely, the Krays were seen in other quarters as symbols of moral decay and evil, with the famous photographs of the brothers taken by David Bailey being viewed as "the phrenological archetypes of proletarian villainy".
-Jenks and Lorentzen wrote that the twins became symbols in the public mind of British organised crime itself as the brothers were associated with "tales of excessive and gratuitous violence and to a time when London criminality appeared not only as organised as never before, but also integrated into the Establishment and the vanguard of popular culture".
+Jenks and Lorentzen wrote that the twins became symbols in the public mind of British organised crime itself, with the brothers being associated with "tales of excessive and gratuitous violence and to a time when London criminality appeared not only as organised as never before but also integrated into the Establishment and the vanguard of popular culture".
 Jenks and Lorentzen further maintained that the Krays' close association with the East End, an area viewed as a centre of "social disorganisation and moral decay", further contributed to the negative picture of the brothers.

 Some critics of the Krays made xenophobic arguments that the twins were not of English stock but were instead the products of a mixture of Ashkenazi Jewish and Romany descent.
-In this context, the Krays were presented as typical of the East End, which was viewed in certain quarters as an impoverished and lawless area that attracted many immigrants.
-There is no evidence of the Krays having any Jewish or Romany origins, a claim that seems to have been made only to associate the Krays with their supposed familial homelands in Eastern Europe and to distance them from English society.
-Finally, Jenks and Lorentzen argued that the rareness of identical twins made the brothers seem especially malevolent, giving them the "freak show" image as many found viewing two men who looked and sounded precisely the same to be disturbing and unnerving.
+In this context the Krays were presented as typical of the East End, which was viewed in certain quarters as an impoverished and lawless area that attracted many immigrants.
+Finally Jenks and Lorentzen argued that the rareness of identical twins made the brothers seem especially malevolent, giving them a freak-show image, since many found viewing two men who looked and sounded precisely the same to be disturbing and unnerving.